 Liturgy Canada Journals

-Liturgy Canada is a publication devoted to articles and book reviews.
+Here are articles and book reviews.
+You can look in the index for past journals.
 Our audience comprises clergy, lay people, church musicians, parish worship committees; people who wish to think about and work on the connection between worship and the Christian faith.

 Jesus’ teaching about prayer is paradoxical, to say the least: “When you are praying, do not heap up empty phrases as the Gentiles do; for they think that they will be heard because of their many words.
 Do not be like them, for your Father knows what you need before you ask him.”(Matthew 6: 7-8) So why pray at all, if God already knows what we need, and even knows what’s on our minds?
 And do we really think we can persuade God to do something God would not have been inclined to do?

 Read more of Rediscovering the Prayers of the People

 Why have most of the baptized given up on Sunday worship?
 While church authorities argue about the way worship should be conducted and what kind of music and preaching should be featured, many of even the most informed and conscientious Christians have apparently concluded it’s not worth the trouble.
 It’s not that they have stopped ‘doing justice, loving kindness, and walking humbly with their God’ (Micah 6:8); it’s just that confusion about the purpose of Sunday morning has taken its toll.
 Read more of “The Sunday Morning Crisis”